SophieTiger/optimal_health/README.md

 -   No unfixed bugs

 ## Deployment

+### Version Control
+-   The site was created using Gitpod editor and pushed to Github to the remote repository 'optimal_health'.
+-   Git commands were used throughout the development to push the code to the remote repository.
+The following git commands were used:
+    -   git add <file> - to add the files to the staging area before being committed.
+    -   git commit -m "commit message" - to commit changes to the local repository queue that are ready for the final step
+    -   git push - to push all committed code to the remote repository on GitHub
 -   The site was deployed to Github pages as follows:
     -   In the Github repository, I navigated to Settings tab
     -   From the source section drop-down menu, I selected the Master branch and Save